394-s22/i70-things-app/README.md

 This link is how you generate an API key for Airtable.
 On line 3 of `src/utils/airtable.ts`, replace the placeholder with the newly generated API key.

 https://airtable.com/api
 This link is how you get the base key for Airtable.
-On line 4 of `src/utils/airtable.ts`, replace the placeholder with the newly generated base key.
+On line 4 of `src/utils/airtable.ts`, replace the placeholder with the base (table) key.
 This link is also a great resource for any api questions.

 #### CDOT Feed